 The statute of limitations in a premises liability case in Florida is four years.
 This may seem like a long time, but if you are injured on someone else’s property and you believe the injury was caused by negligence, you should still seek legal counsel at your earliest convenience.
 Time can expire quickly, mainly if you or a loved one require time to heal from the injury.
 Note that if you are filing a wrongful death lawsuit, the statute of limitations is only two years from the date of the individual’s death.

-Jesse Davidson, P.A. is a knowledgeable, experienced premises liability attorney who can guide you through the claims process and guarantee you your best chance to win the case.
+JD Injury Law is a knowledgeable, experienced premises liability attorney who can guide you through the claims process and guarantee you your best chance to win the case.

 Subscribe to Receive the Latest Articles